Lucas Paquetá: West Ham United

+He made his West Ham and Premier League debut on 31 August in a 1–1 home draw against Tottenham Hotspur.

 On 4 January 2023, Paquetá scored his first Premier League goal and West Ham goal against Leeds United at Elland Road in a 2–2 draw.
 On 7 June 2023, Paquetá assisted Jarrod Bowen's 90th minute winner in the 2023 UEFA Europa Conference League final in a 2–1 win against Fiorentina in Prague.
 A day later, Paquetá was named in UEFA's team of the season for the tournament.

+Return to Flamengo

+On 28 January 2026, Flamengo and West Ham United reached an agreement for the transfer of Paquetá, for a reported fee of £35.5 million (€41 million), setting a new record as the most expensive incoming signing in South American history.
+Two days later, Paquetá's transfer to Flamengo was confirmed.
+Paquetá said he rejected transfer interest from Tottenham Hotspur and Chelsea in order to return to Flamengo.